 "Will I quit now?" he said.
 "I promised my wife I would if I lost.
 Now, I have to go home and sleep on it."

-In a 10-round co-feature, Baltimore welterweight Eddie Van Kirk (25-7-2), still hoping for a title shot, narrowly won a split decision over Edwin Curet of Chelsea, Mass.
+Baltimore welterweight Eddie Van Kirk (25-7-2), still hoping for a title shot, narrowly escaped with a split decision over Edwin Curet of Chelsea, Mass., in a 10-round co-feature.

 Part of the problem with the officiating was due to the absence of one of the regular judges.
-This necessitated the referee to be the third judge.
+This necessitated the referee to act as the third judge.

-On the undercard, former kick-boxing champion Dana Rosenblattof Boston made an impressive transition to boxing by stopping Tyrone Griffin (1-5) of Pasadena at 2:58 of the second round of their scheduled four-round middleweight match; Elvis Deloatch (1-1) of Lynchburg, Va., won a four-round lightweight bout against Jeff Graffius (3-7) of Pittsburgh; lightweight Reggie Green (2-0) of Clinton needed only 45 seconds to spoil the pro debut of Herb Milligan of Philadelphia; and Baltimore welterweight Robert Taylor overcame a cut right eye to win a split decision over Derrick Wilson of Patterson, N.J.
+On the undercard, former kick-boxing champion Dana Rosenblatt of Boston made an impressive transition to boxing by stopping Tyrone Griffin (1-5) of Pasadena at 2:58 of the second round of their scheduled four-round middleweight match.